FlandereKua/Node-Based-Adventure/Node Graph/Basic Footwork.md

 ## Description
- A basic understanding of movement, granting bonus speed and dexterity.
+ A basic understanding of movement.

 ## Quick Info
 | Property | Value                          |